rest-for-physics/rest-school/day2/session3/README.md

 You will need to move to the directory `day2/session3` to match the proposed commands with the relative paths given in the examples.

-As you learnt during the corresponding lecture, we can use the REST-for-Physics libraries in different environments, including the `restRoot` ROOT based interactive shell, `C-macros` executed by the ROOT interface interpreter, C++ compiled executables, or `python3` scripts.
+As you have learnt during the corresponding session lecture, we can use the REST-for-Physics libraries in different environments, including the `restRoot` ROOT based interactive shell, `C-macros` executed by the ROOT interface interpreter, C++ compiled executables, or `python3` scripts.

-In this session we will learn how to access REST-for-Physics generated files using `python3`, although the use of this commands (or lines of code), can be used in a similar way in all the previous environments mentioned.
+In this session we will learn how to access REST-for-Physics generated files using `python3`, although the use of these commands (or lines of code), can be used in a similar way in all the previous environments mentioned.

 ### Required python headers

 When we write our python script we need to import the ROOT libraries, and any REST library we used to generate or process our files.
 This is done automatically by the `import REST` command inside python.

-In order to use REST libraries in python it is enough to import both ROOT and REST libraries using the `import` python command:
+In order to use REST libraries in python the best option is to import both ROOT and REST libraries using the `import` python command:

 ```python
 #!/usr/bin/python3